You are using an outdated browser. Please upgrade your browser to improve your experience.

 Details:

-These flat, oval-shaped fish are dark or black with yellow around their eyes, white around their mouths and yellow edges on their scales.
+French angelfish have oval, flat bodies that are dark or black with yellow around their eyes, white around their mouths, and yellow edges on their scales.
+These fish form monogamous pairs to breed, forage, and defend their territory together.